royalapplications/docs/src/products/royalts/reference/connections/terminal-rebex.md

 Specify the initial mouse paste mode.
 You can easily switch on or off mouse paste from the Actions tab while connected.

+#### Hide Mouse Pointer when Typing

+When enabled for the Royal Terminal renderer, the mouse pointer is hidden after accepted text input.
+It is restored when you move the mouse, the terminal loses focus, or you disable the option.

 #### Paste Clipboard Preview
 - **Never:** Paste operations are immediately applied
 - **Clipboard contains line breaks:** Shows a warning with the clipboard contents when line breaks are present